San Francisco 49ers: Green Bay Packers

-Historic rivals

 Dallas Cowboys

 The rivalry between the Dallas Cowboys and the 49ers has lasted since the 1970s.
 The NFL Top 10 ranked this rivalry to be the tenth best in NFL history.
 San Francisco has played Dallas in nine postseason games.
 The Cowboys defeated the 49ers in the 1970 and 1971 NFC championship games, and again in the 1972 Divisional Playoff Game.
 The 1981 NFC championship game in San Francisco, which saw the 49ers' Joe Montana complete a game-winning pass to Dwight Clark in the final minute (now known as The Catch), is one of the most famous games in NFL history.
 The rivalry became even more intense during the 1992–1994 seasons.
 San Francisco and Dallas faced each other in the NFC championship game three separate times.
 Dallas won the first two match-ups, and San Francisco won the third.
 In each of these pivotal match-ups, the game's victor went on to win the Super Bowl.
 Both the Cowboys and the 49ers are third all-time in Super Bowl victories to the Pittsburgh Steelers and New England Patriots with five each.
 The 49ers–Cowboys rivalry is also part of the larger cultural rivalry between California and Texas.
 In recent years, this once-great rivalry has greatly softened, with the struggles of both the Cowboys and 49ers.
 However, in its prime especially in the 1990s, this rivalry was a very bitter one as both teams were the class of the NFL during this time.
 In what was believed to be the greatest upset in the team's rivalry in the modern era, the 49ers upset the Cowboys in the 2021 Wild Card Round.

-The 2022 49ers would go on to continue their winning streak against the Cowboys winning the divisional round game 19-12.
+The 2022 49ers would go on to continue their winning streak against the Cowboys winning the divisional round game 19–12.
 The Cowboys' loss to the 49ers was their seventh straight in the divisional round, which is the longest streak in the second round of the NFL playoffs.
+In Week 5 of 2023–24 season, the 49ers beat the Cowboys 42–10, making it the largest win margin for the 49ers in the history of the rivalry.
+The 49ers lead the all-time series at 21-19-1, although they trail the Cowboys 4–5 in the playoffs.